 Regulatory approvals for Calcasieu Pass will be led and coordinated principally by FERC.

-On Sept.
-4, 2015, Venture Global Calcasieu Pass, LLC and TransCameron Pipeline, LLC, both subsidiaries of Venture Global LNG, Inc., filed a joint application with FERC requesting authorization to site, construct and operate (i) Calcasieu Pass’s proposed natural gas liquefaction and export terminal and (ii) TransCameron Pipeline’s two proposed natural gas pipeline laterals that will connect the Calcasieu Pass LNG terminal to the U.S. natural gas grid.
+In September 2015, Venture Global Calcasieu Pass, LLC and TransCameron Pipeline, LLC, both subsidiaries of Venture Global LNG, Inc., filed a joint application with FERC requesting authorization to site, construct and operate (i) Calcasieu Pass’s proposed natural gas liquefaction and export terminal and (ii) TransCameron Pipeline’s proposed natural gas pipeline that will connect the Calcasieu Pass LNG terminal to the U.S. natural gas grid.
 These developments are subject to the jurisdiction of FERC under the Natural Gas Act.
-FERC issued a formal notice of the applications.
-FERC assigned the docket numbers CP15-550 and CP15-551 to these applications.
+FERC issued a formal notice of the applications and assigned the docket numbers CP15-550 and CP15-551 to these applications, which can be found and read in full at FERC’s website.

 Prior to formal filing, Venture Global submitted an initial pre-filing request with FERC on October 7, 2014.
 On October 10, 2014 the Commission accepted Venture Global’s pre-filing request, beginning the pre-filing review process required by the National Environmental Policy Act.
 The purpose of the pre-filing process is to encourage early involvement of interested stakeholders, facilitate interagency cooperation, and identify and resolve issues before an application is filed with the commission.